 --report /root/oscap-remediating.html \

-That creates an HTML report in root's home directory, and then you view it with a browser.
+That creates an HTML report in the root's home directory, which you view with a browser.

 Where Else Can We Run OpenSCAP?